folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "They wonder why I'm not enthused to drop" > Drop

-* The word "drop" refers to Kendrick releasing or “dropping” a new album, which is something that had been heavily anticipated during and after the battle with Drake.
+* The word "drop" refers to Kendrick releasing or “dropping” a new album, which was something heavily anticipated during and after the battle with Drake.

-* After hearing about sexual predators, unfaithful corporate partners, fraudulent devils and culture vultures in the entertainment industry it is no wonder that Kendrick is unenthusiastic about dropping a new album.
+* After hearing about sexual predators, unfaithful corporate partners, fraudulent devils, and culture vultures in the entertainment industry, it is no wonder that Kendrick is unenthusiastic about dropping a new album.

-* A few months after the release of "Watch the Party Die", Kendrick would release his next full length album, *GNX*.
-Throughout *GNX* Kendrick discusse the challenges of navigating through the evil, satanic control of the entertainment industry, particular on the track "reincarnated".
+* A few months after the release of "Watch the Party Die," Kendrick would release his next full-length album, *GNX*.
+Throughout *GNX*, Kendrick discusses the challenges of navigating through the evil, satanic control of the entertainment industry, particularly on the track "reincarnated."

 {{< /details >}}